How to change screen/display resolution in Ubuntu 9.10

 Find the CPU (processor) speed and model under Linux

-In today’s rapidly evolving digital landscape, understanding the performance capabilities of your Linux system is more vital than ever.
-Whether you’re a software developer testing an application, a sysadmin maintaining servers, or an everyday user simply looking to optimize your system performance, knowing your CPU speed and model under Linux is a key piece of … Read more
+Understanding the performance capabilities of your Linux system is more vital than ever.
+Whether you’re a software developer testing an application, a sysadmin maintaining servers or an everyday user simply looking to optimize your system performance, knowing your CPU speed and model under Linux is a key piece of the puzzle.
+Today, we’ll delve into … Read more